shawntabrizi/rust-state-machine/README.md

 This repository is not meant to be used directly, but as the source for generating an interactive tutorial using the source code and readme files included at each commit.

+This repository manages 3 branches, each with its own history and purpose:

+- [`master`](https://github.com/shawntabrizi/rust-state-machine): This is an expanded version of each step and file of the tutorial.
+Each step has its own full source code and README which is used for that step in the tutorial.
+- [`gitorial`](https://github.com/shawntabrizi/rust-state-machine/tree/gitorial): This branch repackages all the steps of the tutorial into a single Git history.
+You can actually take a [look at the history](https://github.com/shawntabrizi/rust-state-machine/commits/gitorial/) of the `gitorial` branch, and see how each steps evolves using the Git diff.
+- `mdbook`: This is a special repackaging of the tutorial for generating an [mdBook](https://github.com/rust-lang/mdBook) that can be directly used by students.

+If you have small changes that need to be made to a single step, feel free to open an issue or make a PR against the `master` branch.
+However, for more complex changes which may affect multiple steps, consider learning more about the `gitorial` format.

+### More about Gitorial

+The heart of this tutorial is the [Gitorial format](https://github.com/gitorial-sdk).

-If you browse the [commit history](https://github.com/shawntabrizi/rust-state-machine/commits/master) of this tutorial, you will see that each commit is designed to be a single step in the tutorial.
+If you browse the [commit history](https://github.com/shawntabrizi/rust-state-machine/commits/gitorial/) of the `gitorial` branch, you will see that each commit is designed to be a single step in the tutorial.

 All commits are prefixed with one of: